 Why are they in such a pattern?

 Check it out for yourself by visiting England’s most popular landmark: Stonehenge.
+You can read all our top tips for visiting Stonehenge here, to really make the most of your day.

 2. England landmark: Windsor Castle in Berkshire